Clash Detection Viewport API#

 When using selection groups:

-• The original source meshes will be put into a custom selection group to show them as an overlay over the original meshes.
+• The source meshes are highlighted through custom selection groups instead of cloned mesh overlays.
 This is useful to see through occluded objects.

 Two clashing meshes.